raspberrypilearning/flip-treat-webcards/en/step_3.md

 --- task ---

-Add the `card-face` class to the `<div>` tag around the heading and paragraph so they also hide when they are flipped to the back.
+Add the `card-face` class to the `<div>` tag around the heading and paragraph.
+This is to make the heading and paragraph also hide when they are flipped to the back.

 --- code ---
 ---